Why does he do it? What can I do to stop him?

 - If you have noticed that your child puts his finger up his nose out of simple boredom (some children do it while watching TV, for example), divert his attention by asking him to put his hands in his pockets or giving him an object to hold in his hands.
 In other words, offer them alternatives to keep their hands busy and avoid putting them up their nose.

-- Keep his nose always clean, encouraging him to blow his nose frequently (especially if he is congested) and even applying a few drops of saline solution.
-Keep in mind that children often tend to pick their nose because they feel it is particularly dry or a runny nose bothers them.
+- Keep his nose always clean, encouraging him to blow his nose frequently (especially if he is congested) and even apply a few drops of saline solution.
+Remember that children often pick their nose because they feel it is particularly dry or a runny nose bothers them.

 - Make sure your child always carries a pack of tissues in his pocket, and teach him how to use them to remove snot from his nose hygienically and discreetly.

-- Keeping your child’s room at the proper humidity level will also help keep his nose from drying out.
+- Keeping your child’s room at the proper humidity level will also help keep his nose from drying.
 Ask your pediatrician about using a room humidifier.